The importance of discipleship in college

 In Matthew 28:19-20, Jesus commands His people to “make disciples of all nations, baptizing them in the name of the Father, and the Son, and the Holy Spirit, teaching them to obey all that I have commanded you.”
 Jesus had disciples Himself, men who believed His teaching and followed Him during His time on earth.
 Throughout the Gospels, Jesus repeatedly called ordinary men to leave their everyday lives and follow Him; everyone from the top tier of society to the bottom.
 After His ascension, the Holy Spirit moved early Christians to take the Gospel to different places all over the world, and the early church spent daily time together “devoted to the apostles teaching” and praying together.
 A deep, Gospel-centered community was a pillar of the life of Jesus and the function of the early church.
 Even though all of these things are true, the word discipleship is not mentioned in the Bible.
 The term disciple is used, but that refers to those who believe in and follow Jesus.

 Today, we can believe in and follow Jesus as they did, and being a disciple just means being a follower of Jesus.
-But what does it mean to be in a discipleship relationship?
+But what is discipleship?
+What does it mean to be in a discipleship relationship?
 What does it mean to “make disciples of all nations” as Jesus commanded?
 There are countless programs, conferences, and books on the methodology and importance of discipleship— but today, according to Barna, only 28% of professing Christians claim to be in meaningful discipleship relationships.
 In an increasingly individualistic culture, forging meaningful, deep relationships with people does not happen naturally—and the negative effects on the individuals and church bodies cannot be overstated.
 Discipleship is simply this: teaching, leading, and demonstrating to others what it means to think, act, and speak as a follower of Christ.

 The Church is full of people who came to know Jesus as Savior, yet were never taught what it means to actually follow Him.
 Thousands of people in our local churches are trying to survive on one sermon a week spiritually and an hour sitting in a church building who eventually settle for knowing and growing very little or stop believing in Jesus altogether.
 This is not God’s design for His people.
 We are created to learn and grow and strive towards holiness together, with our community to lead, guide, and support us.